-We will only use your information where we have a legal basis to do so in line with the GDPR and we will always respect your rights, which are explained in section 14.
+We will only use your information where we have a legal basis to do so in line with the General Data Protection Regulation (GDPR) and we will always respect your rights, which are explained in section 14 below.
 Where we use your information, it will be because you have either:

 1. Consented to us doing so

 2. Because we consider we have a legitimate interest to do so.
 Where we do rely on a legitimate interest to use your information, we will always ensure that this is done in a way so as not to be intrusive or cause distress, and that respects your rights.

 Here are some examples of what we consider to be a legitimate interest:

 • You have made a donation to us in the past 2 years and have not expressed a desire to not be contacted again.